SebaSalinass/flask-leaflet/README.md

 ```

 I will be adding more functionallity in the future to extend the capabilities and customization options.
+Help is always welcomed.